|

 usually the coins are very deteriorated, they have incomplete legends and

 busts of practically unrecognizable emperors.
-With this "visual guide", we
+With this Identification Guide, we

 hope to help you to obtain a precise attribution, for sure almost